1933 Trinidad hurricane: Impact

 After moving across the Caribbean, the hurricane affected Jamaica.
 High winds downed about 200,000 banana trees, while flooding in the western portion of the island affected roads and railways.
 Later, the hurricane crossed western Cuba, killing 22 people and causing $4 million in damage.
 The hurricane destroyed about 100 houses in Pinar del Río Province from the combination of strong winds and flooding from heavy rainfall.
 One person died after her house collapsed in the province.
 The rainfall caused four rivers to exceed their banks, and the storm-related flooding left serious damage to the tobacco industry.
 The storm also damaged crops in the region.
 High winds downed telephone and telegraph lines in western Cuba.
 Little damage was reported in the capital city of Havana, despite the report of a peak wind gust of 70 mph.
 After the storm, Cuban President Gerardo Machado utilized the military to assist in relief operations and prevent looting.

 The threat of the storm prompted the United States Weather Bureau to issue southeast storm warnings for Key West, Florida.
 Light rainfall from the storm was reported in Miami.
 Before the storm made its final landfall, the Weather Bureau issued northeast storm warnings from Brownsville to Port O'Connor, Texas on July 5.
 That same day, a hurricane warning was also issued for Brownsville.
-The hurricane ultimately struck a sparsely-populated area of northeastern Mexico, causing several deaths and heavy damage in the country.
+The hurricane ultimately struck a sparsely populated area of northeastern Mexico, causing heavy damage in the country.
+The hurricane killed three people in Tamaulipas.
 High winds downed trees and power lines, and damaged the roofs of several houses.
 Along the beach near Tampico, high tides damaged coastal structures and flooded some cars.
 The effects extended into Texas, and Brazos Island, Port Isabel, and Port Aransas were flooded due to the storm surge.
 High tides damaged ten piers in Port Isabel, and there was damage to buildings along the coast.
 The storm damaged the cotton and fruit crops in south Texas from high winds and rainfall.
 Rains from the storm ended an extended drought in the Brownsville area.

+Records

+The 1933 Monthly Weather Review summary of the season noted that the hurricane was the "earliest known in [the] general area also the only one in a record of nearly 50 years to pass south of the Island of Trinidad and over the northeast corner of Venezuela."
+It became a tropical storm farther east in the MDR at an earlier date than any prior system on record in the calendar year; this distinction was later surpassed by Tropical Storm Bret in 2023.
+It was also the easternmost Atlantic hurricane in June until Hurricane Beryl in 2024.